Chuck Boyd: Early life

-Chuck Boyd's love affair with photography began when his mother gave him a camera as a gift when he was 13 years old.
-He quickly found his artistic voice, and at the age of 16, he went to work for Los Angeles radio station KRLA, covering special artist promotional functions.
+Boyd's passion for photography began when he received a camera from his mother at the age of 13.
+He quickly developed his skills, and by the age of 16, he was working for Los Angeles radio station KRLA, covering special artist promotional functions.
+Boyd later began working for Tiger Beat magazine, shooting rock-and-roll acts for the influential teen culture and music publication.

 Career

 Beginnings

 Shortly after beginning his work at the station, Boyd began working for Tiger Beat, shooting rock-and-roll acts for the influential teen culture and music magazine.
-In 1967, Buck Munger, an independent record producer and the national promotion director for Sunn Amplifiers, hired Boyd as Sunn's official photographer.
-While working with Munger, Boyd had the opportunity to photograph Cream, Elton John, Led Zeppelin, KISS, and dozens of other artists throughout the 1960s and '70s.
+In 1967, Boyd was hired by Buck Munger, an independent record producer and the national promotion director for Sunn Amplifiers, as Sunn's official photographer.
+This position allowed Boyd to photograph iconic artists such as Cream, Elton John, Led Zeppelin, KISS, among many others.
 Since he was often shooting photos for Sunn, Boyd always had unlimited stage access.
 His photographs represent both his talent and his incredible access to rock-and-roll stars both on and off the stage.